For as long as I can remember, I have preferred reading non-fiction to fiction.

-Not until I met and married my husband did I realize what a wealth of knowledge this mindset made me miss.
+Not until I met and married my husband did I realize what a wealth of knowledge such a mindset made me miss.
 Wisdom scattered throughout the novels, short stories, and literary classics I’d hitherto avoided.

 Some life lessons are communicated more effectively through simple storytelling than by any other means.

 Perhaps that’s why Jesus taught in parables.
 His tales and the truths hidden therein have been remembered and pondered for generations.
 Christ understood that a well-told narrative has the power to influence others in a way simple admonition or instruction could never accomplish.

 This potential — this ability to impact a reader’s life and change it for the better — is something all good fiction shares in common.